ethicstitle.png

-Sponsored content is pretty rare on my channel.
-If I choose to work with a brand, it will always be because I actually use the product or service myself and genuinely trust the brand to provide excellent customer service and support.
+If I choose to work with a brand, it will always be because I’ve used and evaluated the product or service myself and genuinely trust the brand to provide excellent customer service and support.
 More importantly, I will always make it abundantly clear that such content is sponsored.
 If I don’t explicitly say that a video is sponsored, then it is not sponsored.
 Simple as that!

 If I do partner with a brand, you can bet they’ve seen this page and that I’ve been able to build a relationship with them over an extended period of time based on mutual trust and understanding.